katehu/katehu.github.io/models.md

 ---
 ## A Z-estimation system

+I am passionate about "systematic" model development.

+I divide my research area into two sub-research years.

 1) develop a systematic theoretical tool for semiparametric and nonparametric model development so that existing models could be easily extended to support statistical inference with new types of models and sampling designs.

-2)create a system for a) everyone to build their own models with data and try their imagined model structures; b) for scientists to bridge statistical models and mechanical models, which can reveal and sometimes handle data issues that applied mathematicians sometimes ignore.
+2) create a system for a) everyone to build their own models with data and try their imagined model structures; b) for scientists to bridge statistical models and mechanical models, which can reveal and sometimes handle data issues that applied mathematicians sometimes ignore.

 Unlike some machine learning approaches, I aim to let this system help people to learn rather than machines.
 To learn what? --- the causal structures behind phenomena and the extent of the danger from various data issues.